armanbilge/BIOINF702/assignment3.md

 $3\left(n-1\right)$ degrees of freedom [@XZ12].
 For example, the beta subunit of haemoglobin consists of nearly 5000 atoms for some 15000 degrees of freedom [@Kav+98].
-(The number of atoms also provides a lower bound on the number of particles considered in an accurate physical model, which must also consider the solvent.)
+The number of atoms also provides a lower bound on the number of particles considered in an accurate physical model, which must also consider the solvent.

-Template-based prediction aggressively reduce the search space by applying the assumption that a small change in sequence should only cause a small change in structure [@Fis09].
+Template-based prediction aggressively reduces the search space by applying the assumption that a small change in sequence should only cause a small change in structure [@Fis09].
 The first steps for these methods involve searching through the PDB for